UNITED STATES

 Strategy

 Our mission is to grow a profitable healthcare technology company by focusing on our core product, continuing the development of our proprietary software, and developing new uses and product lines for our technology.
-Our management team is focused on maintaining the financial flexibility and assembling the right complement of personnel and outside consultants required to successfully execute our mission.
+Our management team is focused on maintaining financial flexibility and assembling the right complement of personnel and outside consultants required to successfully execute our mission.

-4
+4 |

 Financial and Operating Results

-We continue to evaluate our two new products - SafeFace and SafeGuard.
+● | We continue to evaluate our two new products - SafeFace and SafeGuard.
 SafeFace provides fully automated and ambient time and attendance reporting for facility staff, and an integrated and automatic agency invoice reconciliation feature.
-SafeGuard is a novel fully ambient elopement detection and alerting system based on our facial recognition technology.
+SafeGuard is a novel fully ambient elopement detection and alerting system based on our facial recognition technology. | |

-On August 8, 2023, we announced a strategic alliance with Signature HealthCARE (“Signature”).
+● | On August 8, 2023, we announced a strategic alliance with Signature HealthCARE (“Signature”).
 The alliance aims to implement a series of pilot programs during the coming fiscal year.
 The collaboration will involve several new proprietary, fully ambient AI-based solutions to be pilot tested and deployed across multiple Signature senior living facilities.
-Signature is a family-based healthcare company that offers integrated services in 10 states across the continuum of care, including skilled nursing, rehabilitation, assisted living, memory care, home health, cognitive care, and telemedicine.
+Signature is a family-based healthcare company that offers integrated services in 10 states across the continuum of care, including skilled nursing, rehabilitation, assisted living, memory care, home health, cognitive care, and telemedicine. | |

-On December 1, 2023 we entered into a contract with Signature to install our SafeFace AI-based proprietary software to automatically track and trace every individual who enters a facility, photographing the individual as they enter the facility, and providing notifications to the facility staff when that individual enters and exits the facility.
+● | On December 1, 2023 we entered into a contract with Signature to install our SafeFace AI-based proprietary software to automatically track and trace every individual who enters a facility, photographing the individual as they enter the facility, and providing notifications to the facility staff when that individual enters and exits the facility.
 The $266,000 contract covers 19 Signature facilities ($14,000 per facility) and is part of an infection control program funded by a grant Signature received from the State of Tennessee.
 The contract expires on April 1, 2024 and the net revenue will be recognized over the contract period.

-On December 1, 2023 we entered into a contract with Signature to install our SafeFace AI-based proprietary software to automatically track and trace employees and agency staff as they enter and exit a facility.
+● | On December 1, 2023 we entered into a contract with Signature to install our SafeFace AI-based proprietary software to automatically track and trace employees and agency staff as they enter and exit a facility.
 The data is used to track and compare billings to employee and agency staff time input.
 Utilizing custom designed reports, Signature can identify discrepancies in employee reports and agency staff invoices as part of a control process to prevent over and under billings.
 We entered into this contract under a contingent fee arrangement whereby we receive 50% of any cost savings identified by the system.
-Due to the contingent nature of our fee arrangement, we can not accurately predict future revenue from this contract.
+We did not recognize any revenue under this contract during the nine months ended April 30, 2024.
+Due to the contingent nature of our fee arrangement, we cannot accurately predict future revenue from this contract.
 The contract expires on November 30, 2024.

-In February 2024, the Company entered into a non-binding letter of intent with Glass 8 Holdings LLC (“Glass 8”), a Tennessee-based limited liability company that owns window businesses operating in Canada, to purchase 100% of the membership interest of Glass 8 Holdings, LLC in exchange for the issuance of 8 million common shares and assumption of a $1.1 million loan.
+● | In February 2024, the Company entered into a non-binding letter of intent with Glass 8 Holdings LLC (“Glass 8”), a Tennessee-based limited liability company that owns window businesses operating in Canada, to purchase 100% of the membership interest of Glass 8 in exchange for the issuance of 8 million shares of the Company’s common stock and the assumption of a $1.1 million loan.
 The spouse of our CEO controls a 37.775% membership interest in Glass 8.
-In addition to this proposed transaction, Company management is actively pursuing a number of other acquisitions to advance its acquisition strategy.
-There can be no assurance that a definitive agreement will be entered into or that the proposed transaction will be consummated.
-If and when any such a definitive agreement is reached, the Company will file notice with the Securities and Exchange Commission on Form 8-K.
+We were unable to move forward with the acquisition of Glass 8 due to their inability to adequately respond to our due diligence requests.
+If circumstances change and a definitive agreement is ultimately reached, the Company will file notice with the Securities and Exchange Commission on Form 8-K. |

 Results of Operations

-Three Months Ended January 31, 2024 Compared to the Three Months Ended January 31, 2023
+Three Months Ended April 30, 2024 Compared to the Three Months Ended April 30, 2023

 Revenues